From the KnowledgeBase

 What operating system is installed on the Mac cluster computers?

-All cluster Macs run Mac OS X version 10.6 (Snow Leopard) and can also boot into Windows 7.
+All cluster Macs run Mac OS X version 10.7 (Lion) and can also boot into Windows 7.
 For more information on their dual boot configuration, see: Mac OS X computers now dual boot into two operating systems.

 How do I log in?
 Do I need to log out?